qodrinzo/arden2bytecode/README.md

 Languages features not implemented:

 * Include Statement
-* Some string formatting specificiers are not implemented.
 * Citation/links slots are not syntax checked.
 * The compiler does not check that no languages features newer than the specified 'Arden Version' are used.